Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Experiments

 \subsubsection{Evaluation on THuman4 dataset}

-We first report experiment results on ``subject00'' sequence of the THuman4 dataset ~\cite{SLRF}, where one of the 24 cameras is held out for the evaluation of novel view synthesis.
-In the novel pose scenario, the method is trained with the first 2000 frames and evaluated on the rest 500 frames.
+For this dataset, we carefully replicate experiments proposed by PoseVocab~\cite{li2023posevocab} on the ``subject00'' sequence.
+One of the 24 cameras is held out for the evaluation of novel view synthesis.
+For novel pose synthesis, the method is trained with the first 2000 frames and evaluated on the rest 500 frames.
 Quantitative results are given in Tab.~\ref{tab:thuman_quantitative}, where the score of other methods is reported from PoseVocab~\cite{li2023posevocab} and the efficiency metrics have been collected on each respective paper, except for TAVA that does not report rendering time and indicates training time as a limitation.
-As we can see from Tab.~\ref{tab:thuman_quantitative}, our method obtains better PSNR, SSIM, and FID scores than all the competitors.
+Our method obtains better PSNR, SSIM, and FID scores than all the competitors.
 In terms of time efficiency, the training time of our method is on par with or better with the baselines, while being the only method to present a real-time rendering in the inference stage.
-The comparison shows that our method can achieve state-of-the-art performance on both novel view synthesis and novel pose animation while maintaining real-time rendering speed.
+This comparison shows that our method can achieve state-of-the-art performance on both novel view synthesis and novel pose animation while maintaining real-time rendering speed.
 We show a qualitative comparison against the best competitor PoseVocab in Figure~\ref{fig:qualitative}.
 HuGS and PoseVocab exhibit different strengths and weaknesses.
 Our method shows more fidelity to the groundtruth image, for example the logo on the hoody or the head pose which is perfectly aligned.
 On the other hand, PoseVocab exhibits a smoother surface thanks to SDF formulation.
 Another drawback of PoseVocab are artefacts that appears outside of the body topology, due to failure in the inverse skinning process.
 Because we use forward deformation, such artefacts do not happen with our method.